Outdooractive/mvt-tools/README.md

 `mvt` works with vector tiles or GeoJSON files from local disk or served from a web server.

-Layers in GeoJSON files (containing a FeatureCollection) can be represented by adding a property `vt_tile` to each Feature.
+Layers in GeoJSON files (containing a FeatureCollection) can be represented by adding a property `vt_tile` to each Feature (can be overriden with a command line option).
 `mvt` will add this property to all created GeoJSONs.

 ```bash